lokithe5th/packed-voting/README.md

 # Flipping Bits for Fun (and Profit)

-This build focuses demonstrating bit packing and manipulation through a simple proposal and voting dApp.
+This build focuses demonstrating bit packing and manipulation through a simple proposal and voting contract.

 The focus should be on the packages/hardhat/contracts folder, which contains the `Voting.sol` and `IVoting.sol` files.